mohsinulhaq/react-popper-tooltip/README-hook.md

 - `setArrowRef: HTMLElement | null`

 An arrow callback ref.
-Assign it to the arrow's `ref` prop.
+Must be assigned to the arrow's `ref` prop.

 - `setTooltipRef: HTMLElement | null`

 A tooltop callback ref.
-Assign it to the tooltip's `ref` prop.
+Must be assigned to the tooltip's `ref` prop.

 - `setTriggerRef: HTMLElement | null`

 A trigger callback ref.
-Assign it to the trigger's `ref` prop.
+Must be assigned to the trigger's `ref` prop.

 - `visible: Boolean`